 Concerts I’m (Not) Attending

 The Grandstand lineup this year is an impressive mix of incredible artists.
-From country like The Chicks and Maren Morris to New Kids on the Block and Ludacris it’s safe to say that there’s something for almost everyone at the fair this year.
-Sadly, I don’t have any plans to attend any of the concerts, but there’s still time!
+From country like Rascal Flatts and Parker McCollum to T-Pain, Def Leppard, and Pitbull it’s safe to say that there’s something for almost everyone at the fair this year.
+Sadly, I don’t have any plans to attend any of the concerts, but if I could see T-Pain again I would!
 Tickets aren’t all sold out so it’s not too late for a last-minute concert.
+If you’re like me, I love the free stages and saving some extra money.
+There is plenty of free entertainment each day as well !
+See the Iowa State Fair website for a full lineup of concerts and events!

 Go on at Least One Ride

 While I’ve outgrown most of the carnival rides at the fair I do really enjoy the sky glider that runs from one end of the fair to the other and looks like a colorful ski lift.
 It’s just really picturesque and a great way to get a view of the whole fairgrounds (or to get from one side to the other without having to walk.)
-So, if you’re going to do any ride, I recommend that one or take a classic Ferris wheel ride just to feel like a kid again.
+Or for a little adventure and a good laugh after a beverage or two, you might just catch me on the giant slides.
+So, if you’re going to do any ride, I recommend those or take a classic Ferris wheel ride just to feel like a kid again.
+For a full list of entertainment, food, and fun, head over to the official Iowa State Fair website.

 Want more itineraries like this from cool people around DSM?
 Have a cool idea story?